-ADVISORY: High school volleyball or club experience recommended
+ADVISORY: High school volleyball or club experience recommended bay valley conference with state championship riayon possibilities.
+So

 Thought about playing College Volleyball?
 LMC's competitive volleyball program welcomes you to try out for the College team.
-This class includes participating in the

-Bay Valley Conference with State Championship Playoff possibilities.
+This class includes participating in the Bay Valley Conference with State Championship Playoff possibilities.
 SC